2022MCMG/MCMG/README.md

 This repository is the implementation of MCMG.

-MCMG is short for 'A <u>M</u>ulti-<u>C</u>hannel Next POI Recommendation Framework with <u>M</u>ulti-<u>G</u>ranularity Check-in Signals'.
+MCMG is short for 'A **M**ulti-**C**hannel Next POI Recommendation Framework with **M**ulti-**G**ranularity Check-in Signals'.
 It is a novel framework, equipped with three modules (i.e., global user behavior encoder, local multi-channel encoder, and region-aware weighting strategy), which is designed to achieve the next POI prediction by fusing multi-granularity check-in signals from two orthogonal perspectives, i.e., fine-coarse grained check-ins at either POI/region level or local/global level.

 ### File Descriptions